 2. Your Reasons for Using Them

-• Replacing smoking?
-Many people use a pouch every time they’d usually smoke a cigarette this could mean anywhere from 5 to 15 times a day.
+Replacing smoking?
+Many people use a pouch every time they’d usually smoke a cigarette — this could mean anywhere from 5 to 15 pouches per day.

 3. Nicotine Strength

 Using high-strength pouches means you’ll likely need fewer throughout the day.
-For example, if you use 12 mg pouches, taking 10 per day means you’re consuming 120 mg of nicotine daily, a very high amount.
+For example, if you use 12 mg pouches, taking 10 per day means you’re consuming 120 mg of nicotine daily, which exceeds the recommended nicotine pouch daily limit.

 4. Body Weight and Health